TheMobyCollective/spyro-1/readme.md

 ## PSYQ

 Because I had trouble getting the order of the PSYQ sections to match, PSYQ 4.0 libraries are included in its disassembled form.
 If you prefer the more modern PSYQ 4.7, it's possible to replace it, creating a non-matching build.
-It'll be made easier to build with it soon.
+To build with PSYQ 4.7, use `NEW_PSYQ=1 make all`.

 Please put PYSQ headers in psyq/include, if you're using 4.7 you should put the lib folder in psyq/lib.
 Any version of PSYQ later than 4.0 should work.